The Clear Edge

 Decision Made: Systematize campaign execution first (Option 2).
 Strategy stayed custom.
 Management to be delegated later.

-Campaign execution was repetitive.
-The same ad frameworks worked across clients.
-Same landing page structures.
-Same email sequences.
+• Campaign execution was repetitive.
+The same ad frameworks, landing page structures, and email sequences worked across clients.
 High templateability.

 Sequence Logic: